PauloRlopez/DL-Multi-Layer-Perceptron/README.md

 ## Credits

-Credit to google for creating tensorflow and to Yann LeCun, Courant Institute, NYU;
+Credit to google for creating tensorflow.
+Thanks to Yann LeCun, Courant Institute, NYU;
 Corinna Cortes, Google Labs, New York; and Christopher J.C.
 Burges, Microsoft Research, Redmond;
-All are part of the **MNIST DATABASE** of handwritten digits.
+All are part of the **MNIST DATABASE.**

 **Thanks**